Associative Submanifolds of the 7-Sphere: The structure on

 \begin{dfn} Consider $\R^+\times\mathcal{S}^7=\R^8\setminus\{0\}\cong\C^4\setminus\{0\}$, with $r$ the coordinate on $\R^+$, and let $\omega_0$ be the usual K\"ahler form on $\C^4$.
 Since $\omega_0$ is a real 2-form and $\d\omega_0=0$, there exists a 1-form $\gamma$ on $\mathcal{S}^7$ such that

 Since $\omega_0^4\neq 0$ we see that $\gamma\w(\d\gamma)^3\neq 0$, so $\gamma$ defines a \emph{contact structure} on $\mathcal{S}^7$. \end{dfn}

-\begin{remark} One definition of a contact manifold is that the cone on it is symplectic: this is the content of Definition \ref{S7contactdfn} in the special case of $\mathcal{S}^7$. \end{remark}

-As an aside we remark that, just as the $\Spin(7)$ structure on $\R^8$ induces a $\GG_2$ structure on $\mathcal{S}^7$, the $\GG_2$ structure on $\R^7$ induces an $\SU(3)$ structure on $\mathcal{S}^6$.
-In fact, $\mathcal{S}^6$ inherits a \emph{nearly K\"ahler structure} from $\R^7$.
-We do not discuss this structure fully as it is not necessary, but we define the \emph{almost symplectic} and \emph{almost complex} structures that $\mathcal{S}^6$ inherits from its embedding in $\R^7$.
+As an aside we observe that, just as $\mathcal{S}^7$ receives a nearly parallel $\GG_2$ structure from its inclusion in $\R^8$, $\mathcal{S}^6$ inherits a special $\SU(3)$ structure from its inclusion in $\R^7$; namely, a \emph{nearly K\"ahler structure}.
+We do not discuss this structure fully as it is unnecessary, but we define the induced \emph{almost symplectic} and \emph{almost complex} structures on $\mathcal{S}^6$ and the associated distinguished classes of submanifolds.